ziutek/mymysql/README.md

 ## Changelog

-v0.4.11: Add Reconnect, Register, SetMaxPktSize, Bind to autorc v0.4.10: New *Clone* method for create connection from other connection. v0.4.9: New method for create connection from configuration in file: *NewFromCF*.
+v0.4.11: Add Reconnect, Register, SetMaxPktSize, Bind to autorc.

+v0.4.10: New *Clone* method for create connection from other connection.

+v0.4.9: New method for create connection from configuration in file: *NewFromCF*.

 v0.4.8: New methods for obtain only first/last row from result set.
 Better